 How does the company still make money?

-A Shade Greener says the business is largely funded by rich pension companies, is financially in good shape and is still making around 300 installations each week.
-The company's has fitted around 23,000 systems in total, so it's still receiving the high Government feed-on payments for those homes too.
+A Shade Greener says the business is funded up to £380 million by pension companies and investors, is financially in good shape and is still making around 350 installations each week.
+The company has fitted around 31,000 systems in total, and it's still receiving the high Government feed-in payments for those homes.

 What to watch out for with free solar

 Your home is your most valuable asset, so think very carefully about what it means to sign up for a 25-year commitment.
-Don't read this as a "don't do it", instead a "be prepared that if you do, it may not be plain sailing".
-Read these points to bear in mind.
+Don't read this as a "don't do it".
+It's a "be prepared that if you do it, it may not be plain sailing".

 Check with your mortgage provider